 Don’t miss this!

-Top Gear sets out on perhaps its toughest road trip ever – a high-altitude voyage from Kathmandu, capital of Nepal, to the Forbidden City of Lo Manthang, a secretive kingdom perched high on the Tibetan plateau, on the far side of the Himalayas.
+Top Gear sets out on perhaps its toughest road trip ever – a high-altitude voyage from Kathmandu, capital of Nepal, to the Forbidden City of Lo Manthang in Mustang, a secretive kingdom perched high on the Tibetan plateau, on the far side of the Himalayas.
 It is a five-day expedition through the highest mountains, deepest gorges and harshest terrain on the planet.